 Notice of Sound Transit Special Use Permit Application and Comment Period

 Sound Transit has submitted an application for a Special Use Permit (SUP) to the City of Shoreline, and the City has judged the application to be complete.
 An initial notice for the Special Use Permit application was posted on September 24, 2018, and the project was re-noticed on October 1, 2018 to conform to SMC 20.30.60.
-The period for public comment on the SUP has been revised to extend from October 1, 2018 through October 24, 2018.
+The period for public comment on the SUP was revised to extend from October 1, 2018 through October 24, 2018.
 All comments received during the original comment period (which began on September 24, 2018) are still valid.

-The official notice for the SUP permit (SPL18-0140) is available on the City of Shoreline's Land Use Action and Planning Notices web page.
+The official revised notice for the SUP permit (SPL18-0140) is available on the City of Shoreline's Land Use Action and Planning Notices web page.

 Sound Transit’s Special Use Permit application materials can be viewed or downloaded with the following links: